 A Few Words Before You Go…

-We hope that this article succeeded in giving you some clue about the programming languages that developers use to create and develop new digital currencies and blockchains.
+We hope that this article succeeded in giving you some clues about the programming languages that developers use to create and develop new digital currencies and blockchains.
 Finally, you know what Bitcoin Core is and what programming language it’s written in.
 Who knows, maybe this article will inspire you to try your hand at developing a cryptocurrency yourself.